 4. Unlimited access to the Federal Prison Camp Tour website: www.FederalPrisonCamps.com.
 This website is the most comprehensive website of its kind.
 It will show the client pictures that detail life in a federal prison camp, as well as explain the myriad steps from federal prison self-surrender to federal prison pre-release programming and everything in-between.
 We also assist with post-incarceration issues.

-In addition to the comprehensive package above, we offer the following additional services:
+In addition to the comprehensive capabilities listed above, we offer the following additional non-attorney services:

 - Sentencing Mitigation Services

 - Plea Agreement Review and Recommendations

 - Sentencing Memoranda and Briefs

 - RDAP Program Strategic Consulting

 - Formal Requests for Judicial Recommendations

 - Review, synthesis, and assessment of the criminal investigation, trial transcripts and related evidence.